 This course provides knowledge on the Earth system as viewed through 4 spheres (biosphere, geosphere, hydrosphere, and atmosphere), including Earth’s evolution over the 4.5 billion years of its existence, and highlighting the importance of the carbon, nutrient, and water cycles for life on our planet.
-It introduces students to Earth and its resources, from a system dynamics perspective, and as a guiding analogy for sustainable systems.
+It introduces students to planet Earth and its resources, from a system dynamics perspective, and as a guiding analogy for sustainable systems.
 The course follows an interdisciplinary approach that blends biological, chemical, and physical perspectives not just qualitatively, but also quantitatively using Python programming.
-Finally, this course also introduces students to Earth system models, their capabilities, and limitations.
+Finally, this course also introduces students to Earth System Models, their capabilities, and limitations.

 After completing this course, you will be able to:

-DESCRIBE Earth’s 4 spheres, including how they interact and shape the Earth system.
+DESCRIBE Earth’s 4 spheres, including how they interact and shape the Earth System.

 DISCUSS the pressures currently affecting the Earth system.

-REPORT findings from individual codes and models.
+REPORT with a group findings from individual codes and models.

 DEMONSTRATE analytical, critical, and system’s thinking.